Ragzoid/oneAPI-Intel-/README.md

-# oneAPI-Intel-
+# oneAPI Intel®
-Intel OneAPI serves as a comprehensive solution for heterogeneous application development, offering developers the flexibility, performance, and ease of use required to take full advantage of the increasingly diverse computing landscape
+Intel OneAPI serves as a comprehensive solution for heterogeneous application development, offering developers the flexibility, performance, and ease of use required to take full advantage of the increasingly diverse computing landscape.
+It enables developers to write high-performance code that can seamlessly target multiple hardware architectures, accelerating the pace of innovation and unlocking new possibilities in the field of computing.
+OneAPI offers a unified programming model that allows developers to write code that can seamlessly target various computing devices, including CPUs, GPUs, FPGAs, and other accelerators.
+This eliminates the need for separate code bases for different hardware architectures, simplifying the development process and reducing maintenance efforts.